bertie-wheen/dsa-2023-4/labs/lab4/plus/memoization/README.md

 python labs memoization
 ```

 A common optimisation technique is called "memoization".
-The idea is to cache the results of an computation so that next
+The idea is to cache the results of a computation so that next
-time they can simply be looked up rather recomputed.
+time they can simply be looked up rather than recomputed.
 The tradeoff is between space and time: memoization causes
 increased memory usage, but can also dramatically improve performance.

 In this example, we show two implementations of a function for getting the $n$th number in the